-For an addiction to take hold of your life, you have to take a substance on a regular basis until your body becomes familiar with the drug ingested.
-Once your body becomes dependent of the substance, it is easy to slip into an addiction when it comes to prescription pills.
+For an addiction to take hold of your life, you have to take a substance on a regular basis until your body becomes dependent on it.
+Once your body becomes dependent on the substance, it is easy to slip into an addiction, especially when it comes to prescription drugs that are Opiate-based.

-Painkillers are one of the most abused prescription pills across the nation as those who become addicted to opiate derived pain pills tend to move on to street drugs to keep up with their addiction.
+Painkillers are one of the most abused prescription drugs across the nation as they are typically Opiate-based.
+People who are addicted to Opiate prescriptions often times eventually tend to move on to street drugs, like Heroin to keep up with their addiction.

 To stress the situation further, maybe after a week and a half of being on your pain medication, you realize that you may have pushed yourself a little too hard with your soccer responsibilities and are in more pain than normal.
 Instead of taking it easy, you decide to pop another pill to take the edge off and once again that euphoria does wonders for your aching leg.

-Antidepressants are extremely addictive for anxiety because the bottle instructs the users to take as needed.
+Antidepressants are extremely addictive when prescribed specifically for anxiety because the bottle instructs the users to take as needed.
 So anytime someone experiences an anxiety attack they are instructed to take a pill to alleviate the problems anxiety attacks may cause.

 Again, no one intends to become addicted to prescription pills and the method of obtaining these pills has nothing to do with cooking it over an open flame or dealing with a creepy drug dealer to get your hands on it, but it does happen and 4 million people understand the struggle once it does.
-There are ways of overcoming your new found addiction without having to go down the hard road addiction can lead you, but you have to be honest.
+There are ways of overcoming an addiction to drugs, but you have to be honest.

 Your doctor, more specifically the doctor that prescribed the medication in the first place, can save your life, you just have to be honest.
 When you start to abuse prescription pills, you tend to develop the need to be dishonest.
 How many you are taking a day, mixing the doses with alcohol, or whether you have been to multiple doctors to obtain more prescriptions; those who abuse medications tend to lie about these key things that lead to their addiction.